HearyShen/IPMailAlert/README.md

   - `"receivers"`: the **To** email addresses receiving the alert mail.

 ### 3.3  Run

+You can run the program with the `config.json`  in the same folder, or specify the config path via `-C`/`--config`.

 For Windows users, it is recommended to use Windows Task Scheduler to set a scheduled task to run this program.